 When you eat sugar it will break down very quickly into glucose and enter your blood stream.
 Glucose in your blood stream is dangerous and damages tissues.
 Any carbohydrate that you eat breaks down into glucose as soon as it starts to enter your blood stream.
 Your pancreas will release insulin to make sure that levels of blood sugar are not allowed to creep up.
 If you eat refined sugar, however, the glucose in your blood stream will sky rocket and insulin will flood in to deal with excess glucose quickly.
 Great you might think; no glucose, no damage.
 But no, because when the insulin removes glucose from your blood stream it will cause you to feel hungry again.
 Insulin isn’t known as ‘the fat making hormone’ for nothing and it is the key that enables glucose to be stored in body cells as fat.
 Insulin spikes also cause damage to the walls of your blood vessels

 The sugar you eat enters your blood stream via the portal vein.
-It is major blood vessel that takes the sugar to your liver.
+This major blood vessel that takes sugar to your liver.
 Your liver is an amazing organ that processes and clears out bi-products of digestion and metabolism and other toxins from your body.
 It also stores a certain amount of glucose (in the form of glycogen) that is readily available for us to use.
 Obviously, it doesn’t have a limitless capacity and the excess glycogen/glucose can’t be left in the blood stream as it is damaging so it is turned into fat to be stored safely.
 Where?
 In inactive parts of your body like thighs, bottom, stomach, breasts, back and chin!
 Some excess fat might stay in the liver and this causes a whole other problem creating a build up that can lead to non-alcoholic fatty liver disease.

 Lipids (fatty substances) are the cause of a lot of heart disease.
 Cholesterol and triglycerides are both lipids.
 75% of your cholesterol is made in your body and the other 25% comes from fats that we eat.
 Triglycerides all come from sugar in our diet and they are associated with an increased risk of heart disease and stroke because they cause a build up on your blood vessel walls as it travels through the bloodstream.
 High triglyceride levels contribute to atherosclerosis, the formation of plaque in blood vessels.
 Refined sugar also appears to lower high-density lipoprotein, the so-called “good” cholesterol, according to an Emory University study published in the April 2010 issue of “JAMA: The Journal of the American Medical Association.”
 Now we have sugar, not only having an indirect negative impact on our hearts from us being fat, but also a direct effect through raising blood fat levels.